arduino/arduino-builder/README.md

 ### Usage

-* `-compile` or `-dump-prefs`: Optional.
-If omitted, defaults to `-compile`. `-dump-prefs` will just print all build preferences used, `-compile` will use those preferences to run the actual compiler.
+* `-compile` or `-dump-prefs` or `-preprocess`: Optional.
+If omitted, defaults to `-compile`. `-dump-prefs` will just print all build preferences used, `-compile` will use those preferences to run the actual compiler, `-preprocess` will only print preprocessed code to stdout.

 * `-hardware`: Mandatory.
 Folder containing Arduino platforms.
 An example is the `hardware` folder shipped with the Arduino IDE, or the `packages` folder created by Arduino Boards Manager.
 Can be specified multiple times.
 If conflicting hardware definitions are specified, the last one wins.